damianhakert/damianhakert.github.io/source/_posts/2015-06-16-feature-highlight-approve-merge-request.markdown

 Merge Request Approvals.

 Usually you accept a merge request the moment it is ready and reviewed.
-But in some cases you want to amke sure that every merge request is reviewed and signed off by several people before merging it.
+But in some cases you want to make sure that every merge request is reviewed and signed off by several people before merging it.
 With GitLab Enterprise Edition 7.12, you can enforce such a workflow that requires multiple reviewers with the new Merge Request Approval feature.